Eggja stone

-The Eggja stone (also known as the Eggum or Eggjum stone), listed as N KJ101 in the Rundata catalog, is a grave stone with a runic inscription that was ploughed up in 1917 on the farm Eggja in Sogndal, Nordre Bergenhus amt (now in Vestland county), Norway.
+The Eggja stone (also known as the Eggum or Eggjum stone), listed as N KJ101 in the Rundata catalog, is a grave stone with a runic inscription that was ploughed up in 1917 on the farm Eggja in Sogndal Municipality, Nordre Bergenhus amt (now in Vestland county), Norway.

 Description

-The Eggja stone was found with the written side downwards over a man's grave (cf. the Kylver stone) which is dated to the period 650-700 C.E.
+The Eggja stone was found with the written side downwards over a man's grave (cf. the Kylver stone) which is dated to the period 650–700 C.E.
 The flat slab of stone is nowadays in Bergen Museum.
 Having as many as 200 runes, it is the longest known inscription in the Elder Futhark, but certain runes are transitional towards the Younger Futhark.

 Many scholarly works have been written about the inscription, but only minor parts of the partially preserved inscription have received an accepted translation.
 It is generally agreed it is written in stylized poetry and in a partly metrical form containing a protection for the grave and the description of a funerary rite.
 However, there are widely diverging interpretations about certain details.

 There is also the image of a horse carved into the stone, but it does not appear to have any connection with the inscription.